 The Basque Country and Navarre offer several pilgrimages.
 The Camino Francés (‘The French Way’) is still the most popular route to Santiago and includes a stretch running from Roncesvalles down through Pamplona and across Navarre.
 (Before reaching the Pyrenees, there is excellent walking on the GR65 path through the French Basque Country, effectively a precursor to the Camino Francés.)

 The Camino Frances is the most popular route to Santiago © Sjors737, Dreamstime

 The Camino del Norte (‘The Way of the North’) from Irun follows a tortuously hilly trail via San Sebastián and Bilbao before exiting the Basque Country at Koboron, keeping walkers close to the sea at times.
 The Camino Interior (‘Inland Route’) again starts in Irun and heads south to reach Vitoria-Gasteiz and beyond, before leaving Álava province just beyond Zambrana.

 Walking the camino trails will certainly introduce you to some of the best landscapes offered by this region.
 And despite claims that the whole thing has turned into a commercial circus, it remains a wonderful way of spending a holiday: fitness, fresh air, camaraderie, cuisine, history and culture as you pass slowly through.
 There’s still joy in having your credencial (pilgrim passport) stamped nightly in hostels, and a huge sense of achievement collecting your pilgrim certificate in Santiago de Compostela.
-Having twice walked the camino, I can assure you that it is still an item that should be put on – and ticked off – that bucket-list.
+Having now walked the camino three times, I can assure you that it is still an item that should be put on – and ticked off – that bucket-list.